 If you need to see a physiotherapist or other specialised medical practitioner, you will also need to go through your GP first.
 Although your GP can refer you to a medical specialist, general practitioners in the Netherlands are generally your main source of medical care.
 Their level of responsibility and the treatment they administer extends beyond that in many other countries.
 In many cases, they will attempt to treat the problem themselves and refer you only if they are unable to do so.

-It is important to know that you can only visit a GP in your place of residence.
-You will also need to register with a dentist.
-This is a separate process but works much the same way.
+For dental care, you'll also need to register with a dentist.
+This is a separate process but works much the same way as with your GP.

-Also good to know: if you are given a prescription for medication, you will need to take it to a pharmacy (apotheek).
+If you are given a prescription for medication, you will need to take it to a pharmacy (apotheek).
 Often you will need to pay upfront and then claim the costs back from your insurance company.
 A drug store (drogisterij) only sells simple medicines such as paracetamol and toiletries.
-You'll also probably need to pay upfront if you visit a dentist or hospital.
+You might also need to pay upfront if you visit a dentist or hospital.
 These costs can usually be claimed back from your insurance company.